 [Note to the editor: Modify the following paragraph.]

-The PCP Active field is set to 1 if the PCP is available to receive transmissions during the CBAP or SP allocation and set to 0 otherwise.
-The PCP Active field is set to 1 if at least one of the Truncatable or Extendable fields are set to 1, or when transmitted by an AP.
+For a PCP in Active mode (see 10.2.6 (Power management in a PBSS and DMG infrastructure BSS)), or when applied to a CBAP or SP in a PCP Awake BI, a value of 1 for the PCP Active field indicates that the PCP is available to transmit or receive during the CBAP or SP, and a value of 0 indicates the PCP unavailability to transmit or receive.
+The PCP Active field is set to 1 at least in the following cases:

+— The PCP transmitting the field is the source or destination of the CBAP or SP,

+— At least one of the Truncatable or Extendable fields is set to 1,

+— The field is transmitted by an AP.

+The value of the PCP Active field is ignored when it applies to a CBAP or SP that resides in a PCP Doze BI.

 [Editorial note: Throughout the text, there are inconsistent references to “CBAP allocation” to mean CBAP (i.e., the period itself, and not allocating the period), and similarly to “SP allocation” to mean “SP”; an editorial comment is probably in order to make the CBAP and SP usage consistent.]